intuition-dev/intuDocs/docs/CRUD.md

 CRUD and the ViewModel is client-side.
 Here is an example app and a readme:
 [examples/CRUD](https://github.com/intuition-dev/INTUITION/tree/master/examples/CRUD/www)

+You can use an client side architecture you want.
+But I use ViewModel.
 The main point is that the ViewModel's data structures must match the View.
 And that binding is easy from View to the ViewModel

 ## Extension